lmagalhaes/toy-robot/README.md

 ## Installation

-Once the dependencies are installed, just follow the simple steps below to have the API up and running.
+Once the dependencies are installed, just follow the simple steps below to have the CLI up and running.

 Clone the repo and change the directory to the newly cloned folder.